sethmachine/minecraft-forge-server/README.md

 ## Run Server

 Execute `docker compose up -d` in the same directory as the `docker-compose.yml`.

+## Gotchas

+Server should only include server side mods.
+Mods that are client side only will cause the server to fail to load, as they expected GUI libraries to exist.